Golden State Savings: 20 Ways to Put Away Cash if You Live in California

 Once you get your savings down pat, then you can start thinking about investing.

-You can start with as little as $5 and automatically put away a little bit of money each week.
+With Stash, you can start with as little as $5 and automatically put away a little bit of money each week.
+(Note: There’s a $1 monthly fee for balances under $5,000.)
 Or, with Acorns, set it up so it takes the change from your purchases and invests it.

-Each of these apps offer a sign-up bonus, so you can’t go wrong.
+Each of these apps offer a sign-up bonus, so you shouldn’t have any excuses.

 Ebates is an online shopping portal that offers cash-back opportunities at more than 2,000 stores.